-No PLIC ume: Idres ANT'S FULL NAME AND ADDRESS INSTRUCTIONS FOR MEDICAL PHYSICIAN AND APPLICAN 1.
-This medical certificate must be completed by an M.D. or D.O. only.
-2. This exam is for clearance to fly in a high G-force / performance F-16 jet fighter.
-3. M.D. or D.O. must complete medical history / exam information.
-4. Record all medical findings.
-5. Application will be returned if any information is incomplete.
-6. Reverse side of this form to be completed in full.
-If unable to complete or obtain an findings, refer patient to a second physician and attach any supplements.
-7. M.D. or D.O. must sign reverse side of this form and complete item 36.
-8. Application must be completed within 60 days of anticipated date of flight.
-9. Applicant cannot donate blood within 2 weeks of anticipated date of flight.
-10. Applicant should not wear contact lenses during flight.
-If required, glasses may I worn with aviator's helmet/mask.
-11. Sections 18-24, 30-32 on the reverse side can be used for any additional physical exam or lab documentation if desired by the evaluating physician.
-Applicant Phone Number: Ensure correct completion of the height, weight, butt-head and butt-knee measurements at the top of the reverse side.
+INSTRUCTIONS FOR MEDICAL PHYSICIAN AND APPLICANT

+- This medical certificate must be completed by an M.D. or D.O. only. - This exam is for clearance to fly in a high G-force / performance F-16 fighter jet.
+M.D. or D.O. must complete medical history / exam information. - M.D. or D.O. must complete Report all medical findings. - Application will be retuned if any information is incomplete. - If unable to complete or obtain any findings, please refer patient to a second physician and attach any supplements. - M.D. or D.O. must sign reverse side of this form and complete item 36. - Application must be completed within 60 days of anticipated flight date. - Applicant cannot donate blood within 14 days of anticipated flight date. - Applicant should not wear contact lenses during flight.
+If required, glasses may be worn with the helmet/mask. - Sections 18-24, 30-32 on the reverse side can be used for any additional physical exam or lab documentation if desired by evaluating physician. - Ensure correct completion of height, weight, butt-knee and butt-head measurements at the top of reverse side.
 Refer to provided attachment.

 Please direct any questions concerning completion of the medical evaluation or the certificate to the Thunderbirds Flight Surgeon.
-If selected, the applicant will brief with the Flight S ining in prep on prior to flying.
-This briefing time is intended to cover physiology varation for the flight.
-Any medical questions/concerns should be on as possible and NOT saved for this briefing time.
-H VEV MEDICAL HISTORY (This s OU EVER HAD OR HAVE NOW ANY OF THE FOLLO a weather that the second ny and all changes within the last two years.)
-Yes - Condition wind: Yes No Condition - CLAUSTROPHQUEA / FEAR OF CONFINED SPACES - g NECK OR BACK (INCLUDING DISC) PROBLEMS b, FEAR OF FLYING 1.1 h.
-MUSCULOSKELET AL/ JOINT PROBLEME E DIAGNOSIS OF MOOD DISORDER, DEPRESSION OR ANXIETY 1 HUGH BLOOD PRESSURE, ANEMIA, DIABETES OR HEART DISEASE PROBLEMS d PSYCHIATRIC DIAGNOSIS : ASTHMA OR OTHER RESPIRATORY PROBLEMS AIRSICKNESS / MOTION SICKNESS E POSSEILITY OF CURRENT PREGNANCY (N/A FOR MALES) CHRONIC SINUS / CONGESTION / HEADACHE PROBLEMS 100 (1,, 1 HISTORY OF HOSPITALIZATION ALLA INK S:(For each "yes" checked, describe and date condition) - CAL / D DEN TAL PROCEDURES 1 DATE NAME AND ADDRESS OF PHYSICIAN CONS ULTED REASON - - - 's Certification, Affirmation & Agreement: basi is for a ue and complete, and I agree that they are to be considered part of the Thunderbird Flight Surgeon of any changes to my health that occur
+If selected, the applicant will brief with the Flight Surgeon prior to flight.
+This briefing time is intended to cover physiology training.
+Any medical concerns/questions should be discussed as soon as possible and NOT saved for briefing time.

+MEDICAL HISTORY (1 his shoul d include any and all changes within the last two years) Y/N Co ndition Y / N Condition CLAUSTROPHOBIA / FEAR OF CONFINED ACES g.
+NECK OR BACK (INCLUDING DISC) PROBLEMS b.
+J FEAR OF FLYING h.
+MUSCULOSKELETAL / JOINT PROBLEMS DIAGNOSIS OF MOOD DISORDER, EPRESSION, OR ANXIETY i.
+HIGH BLOOD PRESSURE, ANEMIA, DIABETES, OR HEART DISEASE PROBLEMS PSYCHIATRIC DIAGNOSIS j.
+ASTHMA OR RESPIRATORY PROBLEMS AIRSICKNESS / MOTION SICKNESS k.
+POSSIBILITY OF CURRENT PREGNANCY (N/A FOR MALES) CHRONIC SINUS / CONGESTION / HEADACHE OBLEMS 1.
+HISTORY OF HOSPITALIZATION - MEDICAL / DENTAL PROCEDURES DATE DOCUMENT ANY NAME AND ADDRESS OF PH - Applicant's I hereby cert the basis for completion o Official Air H NAME AND ADDRESS OF PH Certification, Affirmation & Agreement: ify that all statement and answers provided by me in the approval/clearance to fly in an F-16 fighter jet.
+I also of this medical examination.
+Force instruction requires individuals weighing less the content of the statement o His examinagree to n